 Chiltern Radio.
 Two transmitters were used, one in Kettering (behind the station

 building) and one in Corby.
-Both used the same frequency - but were synchronised
+Both used the same frequency -

 In 1994 Radio Investments appointed East Anglia Radio to manage the station who,